auth0/auth0-cli/README.md

 With the Auth0 CLI, you can:

 - Manage your Auth0 applications, rules, and APIs right from the terminal.
-- Create, update and delete resources interactively.
+- Create, update, and delete resources interactively.
 - List all your resources or inspect them individually.

 ## Installation